-- Capacity building in the sanitation sector
+- Capacity building and participatory planning in the sanitation sector

 - A critical perspective of decentralization and decentralized systems of sanitation

 - Policy and technology decision-making in sanitation

 - Governance of stormwater green infrastructure

 - Hyun, Christopher, Alison E. Post, and Isha Ray.
 “Frontline worker compliance with transparency reforms: Barriers posed by family and financial responsibilities.”
 Governance 31.1 (2018): 65-83. https://doi.org/10.1111/gove.12268 (formerly “Why Street Level Bureaucrats Don’t Comply: Insights from the Water Valvemen of Bangalore”)

 - Post, Alison E., Anustubh Agnihotri, and Christopher Hyun.
 “Using Crowd-Sourced Data to Study Public Services: Insights from Urban India.”
 Forthcoming.
 Studies in Comparative International Development.